gomods/athens/DEVELOPMENT.md

 # Development Guide for Athens

-The proxy is built on standard library tools.
-If you know Go, you can read Athens.
+The proxy is written in idiomatic Go and uses standard tools.
+If you know Go, you'll be able to read the code and run the server.

 Athens uses [Go Modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) for dependency management.
 You will need Go [v1.11](https://golang.org/dl) or later to get started on Athens.